 This is debatable.
 If you want to do a clean fast, then nothing other than water should be allowed while on your fasting window.
 However, there is something called a “controlled fast” that is also a very popular practice within the IF lifestyle.

 A controlled fast is where you have no food, but allow yourself calorie free drinks such as black coffee, tea, pre-workouts, BCAAs, etc.

 I try to practice a clean fast whenever I don’t workout, however, on days that I go to the gym or on days when my eating window stopped way too late the night before (say, we went out to a dinner party and had our last bite at around midnight), I turn to a controlled fast.

-- Caffeine-Free Pump Pre-Workout (no caffeine) with Physique Enhancing Pre-Workout (with caffeine)– I love mixing the two in a large glass of cold water with ice in the morning.
+- Caffeine-Free Pump Pre-Workout (no caffeine) with Physique Enhancing Pre-Workout (with caffeine)– I like mixing the two in a large glass of cold water with ice in the morning.
 They taste and perform great together.
 They give me a great pump at the gym and allow me to push more, but they also give me that caffeine fix I need to help me suppress my appetite until I break my fast post-gym.
-These two might be my preferred pre-workout (over Alani Nu), they don’t give me that pre-workout tingly feeling and the energy lasts a long time.
+These two might be my preferred pre-workout supplement (over Alani Nu), they don’t give me that pre-workout tingly feeling and the energy lasts a long time.
 However, having two bottles can be a bit inconvenient.

 How to Break Your Fast?

 This depends on the IF method you choose to follow, however, if you follow the most common IF method (the 16/8 Method, which is the method my husband and I follow every day), you want to break your fast 16 hours after your last meal.

 At this time, you’ll be ready to eat a nice meal and you’ll have a good appetite for it.